 Knowing what to avoid can be just as important in choosing a brand.
 For that reason, we've outlined some of the warning signs that you should look out for when you're doing your research.

 Congrats on making it to the end of this lengthy guide.
 You should now have a complete understanding of why and how to choose a great CBD brand.
-We understand that this auditing process can be lengthy, but it is important to understand these factors to ensure you have a positive experience.
+Please don't hesitate to share this information with those you know!

-Here at Big Sky Botanicals, we strive to operate a business that we feel meets and exceeds these guidelines and while offering a complete product line.
-We hope you'll consider shopping with us, but if don't we hope this guide helps you find a great product option wherever you choose to shop.
+Here at Big Sky Botanicals, we strive to operate a business that we feel meets and exceeds these guidelines.
+We hope you'll consider shopping with us, but either way we hope this guide helps you find a great product option wherever you choose to shop.